 In yet another style of check valve, water pressure compresses a spring-loaded disc in the fluid stream, pushing the disc back into the valve body and opening a path for the water to flow around it.
 If water attempts to flow in the other direction, the disc is forced up against a mating surface, creating a seal.

-It’s important at this point to draw a clear distinction between check valves and antisiphon valves (which will be covered next month).
+It’s important at this point to draw a clear distinction between check valves and antisiphon valves (also see my article “Antisiphon Valves”).
 Whereas check valves are designed to prevent water flow in one direction, antisiphon valves break or upset naturally occurring siphon action.
 The confusion between the two is understandable since they are often used interchangeably to affect the same end—preventing fluid, typically seawater in the case of an antisiphon valve, from flowing in an unwanted direction.
 The manner in which they operate, however, could not be more different.

 It’s easy to see why check valves are so commonly used (and misused) for raw-water systems.
 In their favor, they are convenient and present a neat solution.